devdogfish/etpzp-sms/README.md

 - Maybe add the possibility to upload images for the contact
 - Maybe add some shades of blue between the different columns, to show a hierarchy
 - Consider adding some contact information to the message item in the list

+### Latest Conversation
+- For Domain name, we will use a dynamic IP service called No-IP.
+This is a program that you need to run on the server which will open a connection to their server.
+Their server will accept requests on that domain name, and will redirect that traffic to my server.
+Since the connection is established from inside to outside of our network, it won't require any router traffic forwarding.

 ## Important Commands
 Deleting all tables